antares0811/uB_CardiacSeg/README.md

 ## Introduction
 Official code for Professor Stephanie Bricq's project.
 This repo also can be used for later publication purposes.

-## Our Proposed AdaEMA Framework for Semi-Supervised Cardiac Segmentation
+## Proposed AdaEMA Framework for Semi-Supervised Cardiac Segmentation

 <center><img src='framework_figure.png' width=90%/></center>